iorobertob/intermusic_poster/README.md

 Important!!
 ----------
-- This is a fork of the original 'Media Poster' plugin, which is customised to work together with other Intermusic project plugins and therefore does not follow the releaes of the original plugin.
+- This **Media Poster** module is  based on the original *Poster* plugin, which is customised to work together with other Intermusic project plugins and therefore does not follow the releaes of the original plugin.
 - When installing the name of this module's folder should be named **mposter**.
 - Metadata functionality works only with an enabled ResourceSpace respository plugin.
 I will still work withoug it, but it wont fetch/autofill metadata.